EdFuentetaja/EdFuentetaja.github.io/_posts/2016-05-01-clock_recovery_in_gnu_ais.markdown

     if ((curr ^ rx->prev) == 1) {
 {% endhighlight %}

 detects a crossing by zero (the authors are assuming that the signal is without any DC offsets).
-If the crossing occurs earlier than 1/2 of the symbol period (early), the running period (in the `rx->pll` variable) is adjusted increasing it by 1/16 of the symbol period, otherwise (late) the running period is decreased by the same amount.
+If the crossing occurs earlier than 1/2 of the symbol period (early), the running period (in the `rx->pll` variable) is adjusted increasing it by 1/16 of the sampling period, otherwise (late) the running period is decreased by the same amount.
 So this is a simple but effective closed-loop clock recovery by adjusting itself with the zero crossings.

 Let's take a closer look at how it performs.
 Actually it does quite well most of the time.
 To be honest I had to spent some time finding an example that challenged this algorithm, such as this one: